Wanggcong/StyleLight/README.md

 - OpenCV

 ## 2. Installation
-We recommend using the virtual environment (conda) to run the code easily.
+We recommend using the virtual environment (conda) to run the code easily

 ```
 conda create -n StyleLight python=3.7 -y